Energy Policy & Costs

 Pipeline blocked — natural gas premium widens

 Access Northeast killed.
 MA nat gas supply constrained.
-Every subsequent price spike hits MA harder than the rest of the country.

 2022